blumixid/docs/manageapps/updapps.md

 After you configure the custom domain in {{site.data.keyword.Bluemix_notm}}, you must map the custom domain to the {{site.data.keyword.Bluemix_notm}} system domain on your registered DNS server:

   1. Set up a 'CNAME' record for the custom domain name on your DNS server.
+Steps for setting up the CNAME record vary depending on your DNS provider.
+For example, if you are using GoDaddy, you follow the [Domains Help](https://www.godaddy.com/help/add-a-cname-record-19236){: new_window} guidance from GoDaddy.
   2. Map the custom domain name to the secure endpoint for the {{site.data.keyword.Bluemix_notm}} region where your application is running.
 Use the following endpoints to provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}:

     * China: `secure.chinabluemix.net`